nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Event**: Activities that start at a specific time and ends at a specific time.
+* **Task**: Activities to be undertaken that can be marked complete/incomplete.
+Optionally it has a date field to indicate deadlines.

 --------------------------------------------------------------------------------------------------------------------